|

 - ELBA:

-English name borrowed from the Italian island name, Elba, where Napoleon was
+English name borrowed from the name of an Italian island where Napoleon was

-exiled.
-The name derives from Latin Ilva, itself from Greek Aethale,
+exiled, derived from Latin Ilva, from Greek Aethale,

 meaning "soot, grime."